Fri November 25, 2011

 More than 9,000 people waited outside Macy's Herald Square in New York City on Thursday night ahead of the midnight opening, according to The Associated Press.
 A Best Buy in St. Petersburg, Fla., had a line nearly 2,000 shoppers deep.

-At the Mall of America in Minnesota, the The New York Times reported that an estimated 15,000 people were outside stores by midnight Thursday, and the mall was expecting to exceed last year's total of 200,000 Black Friday shoppers.
+At the Mall of America in Minnesota, The New York Times reports that an estimated 15,000 people were outside stores by midnight Thursday, and the mall was expecting to exceed last year's total of 200,000 Black Friday shoppers.

-There also were isolated reports of violence at stores across the country.
+There also have been isolated reports of violence at stores across the country.

-- A woman at a Southern California Wal-Mart allegedly used pepper spray to get first crack at the Nintendo Wii games and Microsoft Xboxes that had just gone on sale.
+- A woman at a Southern California Wal-Mart allegedly used pepper spray to get first crack at the Nintendo Wii games and Microsoft Xboxes that had just gone on sale, says NPR's Karen Grigsby Bates.
 About 20 people were treated by paramedics for minor injuries.
-The LA Times said one police lieutenant described it as "customer vs. customer shopping rage."
-Police are still searching for the spray-wielding competitive shopper.
+The Los Angeles Times said one police lieutenant described it as "customer-versus-customer shopping rage."
+Police are still searching for the spray-wielding competitive shopper, who could face charges of felony battery.

-- A man was shot in the parking lot of a Wal-Mart in San Leandro, Calif., during an attempted robbery, police said.
+- A man was shot in the parking lot of a Wal-Mart in San Leandro, Calif., during an attempted robbery, police say.

-- Police in the Phoenix suburb of Buckeye are facing criticism after they reportedly tackled a 54-year-old man who they said was shoplifting.
-Witnesses said the man was trying to help his young grandson.
+- Police in the Phoenix suburb of Buckeye are facing criticism after they reportedly tackled a 54-year-old man who they say was shoplifting at a Wal-Mart.
+Witnesses say the man was trying to help his young grandson.

 The disturbing incidents call to mind what happened at a Wal-Mart in Valley Stream, N.Y., in 2008, when a Wal-Mart employee was trampled to death as more than 2,000 people stampeded through the store's locked doors just minutes ahead of the 5 a.m. opening.

-But the vast majority of crowds and lines were peaceful.
+And the vast majority of crowds and lines elsewhere were peaceful.
 Up to 152 million people were expected to shop the Black Friday sales this weekend either in stores or online.
 That's up from 138 million people last year, says the National Retail Federation, which is tracking shoppers' behavior.

-At the Toys "R" Us in New York City's Times Square, Alex Rabinovic said he stood in line for hours on Thanksgving night to try to save a few bucks on presents for his daughter.
+At the Toys "R" Us in New York City's Times Square, Alex Rabinovic says he stood in line for hours on Thanksgiving night to try to save a few bucks on presents for his daughter.

-"Eh, it's the American tradition, standing in line in the cold," he said.
+"Eh, it's the American tradition, standing in line in the cold," he tells NPR's Noguchi.

-Members of the Occupy movement also demonstrated in cities across the country, protesting against consumerism and in some cases in support of store employees forced to work during the holiday weekend.
+Members of the Occupy movement also were demonstrating in cities across the country, protesting against consumerism and, in some cases, in support of store employees forced to work during the holiday weekend.

 - A group of Occupy Oklahoma City demonstrators were arrested at a Wal-Mart in Del City, Okla.